 The new purpose-built museum and visitor centre officially opened in March 2016.

 Following many years of lobbying, funding was secured to create a permanent museum adjacent to the Apprentice Boys Memorial Hall.

-The visitor centre will deliver the epic and heroic story of the Siege of Londonderry and detail the development of the Apprentice Boys Association.
+The visitor centre delivers the epic and heroic story of the Siege of Londonderry and details the development of the Apprentice Boys Association.